hobson/hobson.github.io/_posts/2016-12-24-Multicultural-red-and-blue-Holiday-Oatmeal-Cookies.md

 # A Multicultural (red and blue) Christmas Oatmeal Cookie

 I modified the Blueberry Oatmeal Cookie recipe on [AllRecipes](http://allrecipes.com/recipe/231981/blueberry-oatmeal-cookies/) to make it a bit more festive and healthy.
 I gave it more antioxidants, less gluten, and used less refined sugar.
-And, as is my want, I doubled most of the ingredients.
+And, of course, I doubled everything.

 Start preheating the oven to 350 deg F (175 deg C), then beat (whip) sugar and fat together.
-I used canola oil (unsalted butter or margarine tastes better), maple syrup, and brown sugar.
-Whip the egg and vanilla in last to preserve their delicate chemical bonds.
+I used canola and olive oil (unsalted butter or margarine work well too).
+Beat in maple syrup and brown sugar.
+Beat the egg and vanilla in last.
+Their chemical bonds are more fragile.

-  1 cup canola oil unsalted butter, softened
+* 1 cup canola oil unsalted butter, softened
-  1 cup brown sugar
+* 1 cup brown sugar
-  1/2 cup maple sugar
+* 1/2 cup maple sugar
-  1 Tbsp molasses
+* 1 Tbsp molasses (to taste)

-2 eggs
+* 2 eggs
-2 tsp vanilla extract
+* 2 tsp vanilla extract

 Next, mix the dry ingredients with the flour (but not the oats, yet).

-  2 tbsp cinnamon
+* 2 tbsp cinnamon
-  1/2 teaspoon baking soda
+* 1/2 teaspoon baking soda
-  1/2 teaspoon baking powder
+* 1/2 teaspoon baking powder
-  1/2 teaspoon salt
+* 1/2 teaspoon salt
-  2 cup brown rice flour (or wheat flour)
+* 2 cup brown rice flour (or wheat flour)

 Stir in the oil/fat with a whisk, but not too much (to avoid breaking down the heat-activated part of the double-acting baking powder).
 Fold in the oats next.

-  1 cup old-fashioned rolled oats
+* 1 cup old-fashioned rolled oats
-  1 cup quick-cook oats (to help stick together)
+* 1 cup quick-cook oats (to help stick together)

 Add blueberries and cranberries to taste.
 Keep adding more oats until the blobs stay put on a baking sheet.

-  1 1/2 cup frozen blueberries
+* 1 1/2 cup frozen blueberries
-  1 cup dry cranberries
+* 1 cup dry cranberries

 I tried adding Gheridelli dark chocolate chips, but they overwhelmed the cranberry and blueberries, so I don't recommend that.